duckietown/duckietown-lx/modcon/README.md

 ## Retire obsolete submissions

 Note that you can "retire" submissions that you know are wrong.
-You can do this through [the Duckietown Challenges website](https://challenges.duckietown.org/).

-To do so, login using your token, then find the submission you want to retire from the list of submission in your user profile page.
-Use the button "retire" to the right of the submission record line.
+You can do so by logging in on the [challenges server][challenges-server] using your token, finding the submission you want to retire from the list of submission in your user profile page, and using the "retire" button to the right of the submission record line.